 - Disable other equipment that is connected via USB.
 For example, WLAN and Bluetooth adapters might use a USB to connect.

 - If you are using a mobile PC: run it on main power, not the battery.

-- If you checked the above and still observe low USB performance you might be experiencing the issue with CPU sleep states (Windows 10).
+- If you checked the above and still observe low USB performance, you might be experiencing an issue with CPU sleep states (Windows 10).

 To fight the 'sleep' states:

-- Download CPUDISABLE C2 C3.reg file by following this link
+- Download the CPUDISABLE C2 C3.reg file by following this link

 - Run CPUDISABLE C2 C3.reg (by running this file the C3 condition will be disabled in the Windows registry)